marcosrachid/java8_oca_study/README.md

 ## Java Basics

+".java" files are code files to be compiled.

+".class" files are bytecodes generated from compiling a java code.

+classes variable are static variable attached to the class and shared between every instance.

+instance variables are a state variable attached to an instance.
+They has a default value from the start.

+local variables are method variables within a method, they must be initialized, since they don't have a implicit starting value.

+local variables can be final.

 main structure: public static (final) void main([any String array declaration, like String[] args or String args[] or String... args])

 package "java.lang" is imported implicity in every java class.